daemon-node-byte/daemon-node-byte/README.md

 - 👋 My name is Josh.
 - 💼 Software Developer @[Banyan Labs](https://banyanlabs.io/).
 - 🔭 Currently working on IoT.
 See public client projects [here](https://www.joshmclain.com/#projects).
-- 🌱 Always learning, currently Framer-motion and Spotify API.
+- 🌱 Always learning, currently Linode and Spotify API.
 - ❤️ I'm passionate for DevOps, Networking and TypeScript.
 - 🗨️ Ask me about collaborating on a new project.
 - 📫 How to reach me [info here](https://www.joshmclain.com/#contact).